nigeltao/nigeltao.github.io/blog/2020/jsonptr.md

     1

-The `-only-parse-dont-output` flag and the `query` command line argument are discussed further below, in the "Query Dependent Running Time" section below.
+The `-only-parse-dont-output` flag and the `query` command line argument are discussed in the "Query Dependent Running Time" section below.

 ### `serde_json_core`